 05 of 05

-Serve the cauliflower mashed potatoes as you would any other mashed potatoes, and be amazed at how un-cauliflower like they really taste!
-Enjoy, as these mashed potatoes contain about one-third less calories than ordinary mashed potatoes.
+Serve the cauliflower mashed potatoes as you would any other mashed potatoes, and be amazed at how unlike cauliflower they taste.
+They contain about one-third fewer calories than ordinary mashed potatoes.